 Speaking to the public

 Being a volunteer transporter is also an important role because it involves you interacting with the public on behalf of ORC.
 Keep in mind, you may be interacting with people who may be in a heightened state of emotion because they have been part of or witness to an animal in distress.
-It's very important to be calm, kind and informative.
+It's very important to be calm, kind and informative at all times.
 Some people might be skeptical about you picking up a bird or animal- always explain that we are a federally and stated permitted rehabilitation center with trained wildlife rehabilitators on staff.
-In cases of skeptics or people who might be reluctant to transfer a bird, let them know that wild animals have special dietary and medical needs and it's always in their best interest to get them to professional care.
+In cases of skeptics or people who might be reluctant to transfer a bird, let them know that wild animals have special dietary and medical needs and it's always in their best interest to get them to professional care, it is also unlawful for non-permitted parties to keep wildlife.
 Take a few ORC brochures to give to the reporting parties you pick up birds from.
 This is a way to show them we are a legitimate organization but also to spread the word about what we do.

 *Don't make an assumption or comment on the outcome of the case to the reporting party.
 You might get questions like "Do you think it's going to make it?" or "They're not going to kill it are they?"
 It's really important to be sensitive and say something like " I am a transporter, we won't know until it gets to the center and undergoes a full physical exam."
 You can assure them that if they'd like to call the center a supervisor can give them an update.